johndaudelin/cs643-programming-assignment/README.md

 Login to your AWS Educate account, and in Vocareum, click on "Account Details."
 Next to "AWS CLI," click Show and copy the text that is displayed.
 SSH into both EC2's that you created in the previous step, and on each one, create a file, `~/.aws/credentials`.
 Paste those copied credentials into this file on each EC2.
 You will need to re-copy and paste these credentials onto both EC2's whenever they change (after your session ends).

+### Java/Maven Installation

+If you do not have an up-to-date version of Java or Maven installed on your local machine, run the following commands locally:

+    sudo apt install openjdk-11-jre-headless
+    sudo apt install openjdk-11-jdk-headless
+    sudo apt install maven

 ### Running the application

-In the terminal on your LOCAL machine, run the following commands to generate the .jar files for the two applications you will want to run on your EC2's:
+In the terminal on your local machine, run the following commands to generate the .jar files for the two applications you will want to run on your EC2's.

     $ git clone https://github.com/johndaudelin/cs643-programming-assignment.git
     $ cd cs643-programming-assignment/text-recognition